mithilproof/Christopher/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Stem Code of Conduct]().
+This project and everyone participating in it is governed by the [stemAI Code of Conduct]().
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [mithil@pm.me]().
+Please report unacceptable behavior to [community@stemai.org]().

 ## I don't want to read this whole thing, I just have a question!